Return of Title IV Aid Policy

 Step 1: Student's Title IV information

-The Office of Financial Aid at Molloy College will determine:
+The Office of Financial Aid at Molloy University will determine:

 - The total amount of Title IV aid disbursed for the semester in which the student withdrew.
 A student's Title IV aid is counted as aid disbursed to the student's account on or before the date the student withdrew